axibase/atsd/integration/chartlab/README.md

 The public ChartLab is hosted at the following URL: `https://apps.axibase.com/chartlab`.

-ChartLab's primary role is to provide a simple user interface to view and save portal and widget examples.
+ChartLab's primary role is to provide a simple web interface to view and save portal and widget examples.
 Each example consists of one or multiple widgets built with the ATSD charts library.
 The widgets act as API clients and load series, properties and messages from ATSD Data API endpoints.

 ## Authentication and Authorization